-If you are trying to get your child to clean up their toys, sing a clean-up song.
-If you are working with your child on tying their shoes, make up a silly rhyme.
+Sing a clean-up song if you are trying to get your child to clean up their toys.
+If you are working with your child to tie their shoes, make a silly rhyme.

 Games will teach them the importance of following rules, appreciating collaboration, and how fun certain tasks can be.

 Whatever you do, make it fun and engaging.
-Your child will be more interested than if you are scolding them to clean.
+Your child will be more interested than if you force them to clean.